 The Global Energy Certification (GEC) is a professional development course that has been created by energy market research leader NRG Expert.
 The qualification offers students and professionals alike the chance to enhance their CV and increase their knowledge of the ever-changing energy industry.
 If you want to do the GEC, all you have to do is register, pay the fee and learn the course material.
 You can then take the exam, pass it and carry on with your life.
-However, if you really want to maximise your GEC experience then there are a few other things you can do while you’re studying.
+However, if you really want to maximise your GEC course experience then there are a few other things you can do while you’re studying.

 Read the News

 Keeping up with current affairs in the energy world is extremely useful if you want to land a job in this sector.
 Not only will it inform you of the latest trends and developments but it will also put your studies into context.
 Learning the theory behind energy processes is essential for a good, grounded knowledge of the subject, but seeing it in action complements it perfectly.
 Nothing solidifies an idea better in your mind than by watching the theory you know become a reality.

 If you are passionate about the energy world (and you probably are if you are spending time and money to do the GEC) then you will want to get involved with as many extra-curricular activities as possible.
 Attend seminars, and seek out work experience to broaden your understanding of the energy world.
 Every extra bit of knowledge you can obtain will make your studies that much easier and boost your prospects of getting your dream job at the end of it all.

 Talk to People